 Electronic Laboratory Reporting

 The Washington State Department of Health (DOH) accepts submission of electronic laboratory data from eligible hospitals in alignment with activities related to Meaningful Use (MU).
-DOH maintains an electronic laboratory reporting (ELR) system called PHRED (Public Health Reporting of Electronic Data) that provides data to public health disease investigators across the state.
+DOH maintains an electronic laboratory reporting (ELR) system and provides data to public health disease investigators across the state via the Washington Disease Reporting System (WDRS) and the STD Hub for Electronic Laboratory Data Input (SHELDIn).
+Connectivity to the HIE for support of the ELR transactions to DOH is presented in the ELR API Connectivity Implementation Guide.

 Learn more on the DOH site and get started with ELR submissions.